Thomasville’s big chair pays homage to city’s past

 In 1960, while in the city on a campaign whistle stop, then Presidential Candidate Lyndon B. Johnson climbed onto the chair to greet supporters.
 The chair was refurbished in 1993 and re-dedicated in 2001.

 Over the years, the chair has been vandalized and featured in television commercials, but it has stood the test of time.
-While the chair may no longer be the world’s largest, it’s the centerpiece of of civic pride here in Thomasville.
+While the chair may no longer be the world’s largest, it’s the centerpiece of civic pride here in Thomasville.

 Todd DeFeo loves to travel anywhere, anytime, taking pictures and notes.
 An award-winning reporter, Todd revels in the experience and the fact that every place has a story to tell.
-He is also editor of Railfanning.org.
+He is the owner of The DeFeo Groupe and also edits Express Telegraph and Railfanning.org.